-I know how to avoid being the one who is arguing with a phantom, but I haven’t figured out how to salvage the conversation if I’m the one being ignored in favor of an imaginary kook.
+I know how to avoid arguing with a phantom, but I haven’t figured out how to salvage the conversation if I’m the one being ignored in favor of an imaginary kook.

-Recent case in point: A Facebook friend shared a link to video by the magicians Penn & Teller that made spiteful fun of people who are wary of vaccinations.
+Recent example: A Facebook friend shared a link to video by the magicians Penn & Teller that made spiteful fun of people who are wary of vaccinations.
 Using only two facts—that vaccinations do not cause autism and are effective against many diseases—the video ridiculed mothers’ concerns as “bull***t” and “f**king idiocy.”
 (Yes, they specifically made fun of worried mothers, and did not use asterisks.)

-Missing my admittedly inarticulate point about weak regulatory controls on additives, my Facebook friend reiterated that vaccines do not cause autism.
+Missing my inarticulate point about weak regulation of additives, my Facebook friend reiterated that vaccines do not cause autism.

 My Facebook friend responded by telling me I needed to start thinking scientifically about the issue and posted a link to the results of a Google search she had made on the phrase “People who think vaccines cause autism are idiots.”

 My next attempt to explain my point evoked this blast:

 “I’m not bothering to read your comments.
 You compared science to magic while following a con man.
 You are welcome to keep posting in case someone else decides to ignore logic, and science, and reason, and goes ahead and listens to this.
 You have as much credibility as saying the world began 6,000 years ago and evolution doesn’t exist.”